aidngonz/Breeze.js/Documentation.md

 **Description:**

 Breeze.js is a lightweight JavaScript framework designed for simplified web development, focusing on DOM manipulation and state management.
-With a minimalist approach, it offers essential functionalities such as creating DOM elements (`newElement`), managing document layers (`Layer`), handling application state (`State`), and utility functions (`Helpers`) to streamline development tasks.
+With a minimalist approach, it offers essential functionalities such as creating DOM elements (`newElement`), managing document layers (`Layer`), handling application state (`State`), create forms and collect form data (`Form `), and utility functions (`Helpers`) to streamline development tasks.

 **Use Cases:**